astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 - Dams: hosted on ArcGIS Online by state for SARP states, provided directly by Kat (SARP) for non-SARP states
 - Small barriers: hosted on ArcGIS Online
 - Waterfalls: obtained by Kat (SARP) from USGS in early 2019.
-- Road crossings: obtained by Kat (SARP) from USGS in 2018.
+- Road crossings: downloaded from USGS in Feb 2022.
 - NID: obtained by Kat and provided on 3/5/2021
 - National Anthropogenic Barriers Database (NABD): obtained by Kat and provided on 1/22/2021